 Analysis by Raman Spectroscopy in the laboratory

-Raman spectroscopy is a non-destructive analysis technique based on inelastic light scattering.
-It can identify the chemical composition and molecular structure of a material by providing a unique "vibrational fingerprint" for each molecule.
+Raman spectroscopy is a non-destructive analytical technique based on the inelastic scattering of light.
+It allows the identification of the chemical composition and molecular structure of a material by providing a unique "vibrational fingerprint" to each molecule.

-Without sample preparation, rapid and highly specific, Raman spectroscopy is today widely used in the environmental, cosmetics, food, materials and animal health sectors.
+Requiring no sample preparation, rapid and highly specific, Raman spectroscopy is now widely used in the environmental, cosmetics, food, materials and animal health sectors.

 What is Raman spectroscopy?

-Raman spectroscopy is based on the interaction of a monochromatic laser beam with the molecules of a sample.
-During this interaction, most photons are scattered without changing their energy (Rayleigh scattering), but a small fraction undergo inelastic scattering (Raman effect): the photons exchanged with molecular vibrations change their energy, which slightly modifies their frequency.
+Raman spectroscopy relies on the interaction of a monochromatic laser beam with the molecules of a sample.
+During this interaction, most photons are scattered without a change in energy (Rayleigh scattering), but a small fraction undergoes inelastic scattering (Raman effect): the photons exchanged with the molecular vibrations change energy, which slightly alters their frequency.

-This phenomenon makes it possible to measure the vibrational modes characteristic of the chemical bonds present in the sample.
-The Raman spectrum obtained constitutes a unique molecular fingerprint , allowing rapid and precise identification of compounds, whether organic, mineral or polymeric.
+This phenomenon allows the measurement of the characteristic vibrational modes of the chemical bonds present in the sample.
+The resulting Raman spectrum constitutes a unique molecular fingerprint , enabling rapid and precise identification of compounds, whether organic, mineral, or polymeric.

 To learn more, check out our blog post dedicated to Raman spectroscopy .